fluid-project/docs-template/README.md

 ```
 npm install
 ```
-6. Run Grunt to copy sone dependencies to their proper locations:
+6. Run Grunt to copy some dependencies to their proper locations:
 ```
 grunt
 ```